nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 ## What consititutes an unmaintained package?

 It's not always obvious if a package is unmaintained.
 Many packages are small and considered completed as published.
-Long period of no activity does not mean unmaintain.
+A long period of no activity does not imply that a project is not maintained.

 Generally the question "is this package unmaintained?" arises when users found it to have issues that are not getting reponse or being addressed.